annegautham/annegautham.github.io/aboutme/index.md

 ---
 layout: splashpage
 title: "About Me"
 description: Hi!
-I love all things STEM, especially the "how" behind the "why" things work!
-On that note, I'm still figuring out how life works, and it's quite complicated!
-Anyway, I'm a freshman '27 at Northwestern Universtiy.
+I love all things science and math, especially the "how" behind the "why" things work!
+I'm a freshman '27 at Northwestern Universtiy.
 My majors are still undecided, but I'm exploring Engineering, Computer Science, Physics, and Mathematics.
-My friends and family would describe me as a compassionate, driven, curious, redundant, driven, goofy, innovative, learning-loving, tinkerer.
+My friends and family would describe me as a compassionate, driven, curious, redundant, driven, goofy, innovative, learning-loving, tinkerer (I think ...
+I didn't really ask them).
 ---

 {% include card.html